 Australian crop report is a quarterly report that assesses crop condition and prospects for major field crops in Australia.
 It includes analysis of climate and agronomic conditions and forecasts of area, yield and production in key producing states.

-- The 2017-18 winter crop production forecast is a downward revision of 4 per cent from the ABARES forecast published in the September 2017 edition of Australian crop report.
+- The 2017-18 winter crop production estimate is an upward revision of 8 per cent from the ABARES forecast published in the December 2017 edition of Australian crop report, which reflects better than expected yields in some key cropping regions.

-- For the major winter crops, wheat production is forecast to decrease by 42 per cent to 20.3 million tonnes, barley production is forecast to decrease by 40 per cent to 8.0 million tonnes and canola production is forecast to decrease by 31 per cent to 2.9 million tonnes.
+- For the major winter crops, wheat production is estimated to have decreased by 38 per cent to 21.2 million tonnes, barley production is estimated to have decreased by 33 per cent to 8.9 million tonnes and canola production is estimated to have decreased by 15 per cent to 3.7 million tonnes.

 Australian cropping land use